Cedric Henderson (basketball, born 1975)

 Cedric Earl Henderson (born March 11, 1975) is an American former professional basketball player who played five seasons in the National Basketball Association (NBA).

-Career

-A 6'7" small forward, Henderson starred at the University of Memphis, and was selected by the Cleveland Cavaliers in the second round (45th pick overall) of the 1997 NBA draft.
-He played four seasons (1997/98–2000/01) for the Cavaliers before being traded to the Golden State Warriors, with whom he played in 2001/02.
+Basketball career

+Henderson was a standout at Memphis West High School and named to the ChickFilA's All-American Team.
+At the University of Memphis he played as a small forward.
+He had a five-year career in the National Basketball Association.
 Before the 2002–03 NBA season he was signed as a free agent by the Milwaukee Bucks, but he was waived after one month.

-After he left the NBA, he went to play in the NBDL, France (Division 1), Lebanon (Bluestars), Cyprus and Ukraine.
+After he left the NBA, he went to play in the NBDL, France (Division 1), Lebanon (Bluestars), Cyprus and Ukraine, ending his playing years in 2007.